asdacdsfca/cse15l-lab-reports/lab04.md

 Here is a summarized version of the keys that I pressed:
 ```/mai<Enter>/ca<Enter>/)<Enter>i<Enter>+args[1] <Enter><ESC>:wq```

-The followings are a break down of all the steps:
+The followings are a break down of all the steps!:

 1. ```/mai<Enter>```
 ![Image](lab4(3).png)